hugoShaka/k8s-workshop/exercises/README.md

 ### Pre-flight checks

-The whole worhshop is built to avoid modifying you system.
+The whole workshop is built to avoid modifying your system.

 **We will use `workshopctl` instead of `kubectl` everytime.**
 It's only a wrapper to use local kubectl with the workshop config.